-Regarded as the largest succulent plant in the world, the Baobab tree (Adansonia digitata) is steeped in a wealth of mystique, legend and superstition wherever it occurs in Africa.
-It is a tree that can provide, food, water, shelter and relief from sickness.
+Regarded as the largest succulent plant in the world, Adansonia digitata, commonly known as African Baobab, is steeped in a wealth of mystique, legend, and superstition wherever it occurs in Africa.
+Yet, it is a tree that can provide food, water, shelter, and relief from sickness.

-The Baobab tree is found in areas of South Africa, Botswana, Namibia, Mozambique and other tropical African countries where suitable habitat occurs.
-It is restricted to hot, dry woodland on stoney, well drained soils, in frost-free areas that receive low rainfall.
+African Baobab is found in South Africa, Botswana, Namibia, Mozambique, and other tropical African countries where suitable habitat occurs.
+It is restricted to hot, dry woodland on stony, well-drained soils in frost-free areas that receive low rainfall.

-Large baobab trees with hollow stems have been used by people for centuries for various purposes including houses, prisons, pubs, storage barns, and even as bus stops.
-Rainwater often collects in the clefts of the large branches, and travelers and local people often use this valuable source of water.
-African honey bees often utilize hollows in the Baobab to make their hives.
+People have used giant African Baobab with hollow stems for centuries for various purposes, including houses, prisons, pubs, storage barns, and even bus stops.
+Rainwater often collects in the large branches' clefts, and travelers and local people often use this valuable water source.
+In addition, African honey bees often utilize hollows in the African Baobab to make their hives.

-The leaves are said to be rich in vitamin C, sugars, potassium tartrate, and calcium.
-They are cooked fresh as a vegetable or dried and crushed for later use by local people.
+The leaves are rich in vitamin C, sugars, potassium tartrate, and calcium.
+They are cooked fresh as a vegetable or dried and crushed for later use by locals.
 The sprout of a young tree can be eaten like asparagus.
 The root of very young trees is also reputed to be edible.
-The seeds are also edible and can also be roasted for use as a coffee substitute.
+Seeds are also edible and can be roasted as a coffee substitute.

-The bark on the lower part of the trunk often bears scars caused by local people who harvest and pound it to retrieve the strong fibre.
-The fibrous bark is used to make various useful items such as mats and ropes, fishing nets, fishing lines, sacks as well as clothing.
+The bark on the lower part of the trunk often bears scars caused by local people who harvest and pound it to retrieve the strong fiber.
+In addition, the fibrous bark is used to make various useful items such as mats and ropes, fishing nets, fishing lines, sacks, and clothing.

-Baobabs are quite easily grown from seed although they are seldom available in nurseries.
-Seed can be collected from dry fruits by cracking the fruit open and washing away the dry, powdery coating.
-The dark brown to black, kidney-shaped seeds should be soaked in a container of hot water and allowed to cool, they may then be sown after soaking for 24 hrs.
+Although it is seldom available in nurseries, African Baobab is quite easily grown from seed.
+Seeds can be collected from dry fruits by cracking the fruit open and washing away the dry powdery coating.
+The dark brown to black, kidney-shaped seeds should be soaked in a container of hot water and allowed to cool, and they may then be sown after soaking for 24 hrs.
 Seeds are best sown in spring and summer in a well-drained seedling mixture containing one-third sand.

-Cover the seed with sand to a depth of 0.14 to 0.24 inch (4 to 6 mm), place the trays in a warm semi-shaded position and water regularly until the seeds have all germinated.
+Cover the seed with sand to a depth of 0.15 to 0.25 inches (0.4 to 0.6 cm), place the trays in a warm semi-shaded position, and water regularly until the seeds have germinated.
 Germination may take from 2 to 6 weeks.
-Seedlings should be carefully monitored for damping off fungus, which can be treated with a fungicidal drench.
+Seedlings should be carefully monitored for damping-off fungus, which can be treated with a fungicidal drench.

-They will make a handsome addition to a large garden, estate, or large parkland providing the soil is not waterlogged.
-Baobabs cannot tolerate even mild frost.
+They will make a handsome addition to a large garden, estate, or large parkland, provided the soil is not waterlogged.
+But unfortunately, African Baobab cannot tolerate even mild frost.

-When they are young, Baobabs do not resemble their adult counterparts, the stems are thin and inconspicuous, and their leaves are simple and not divided into the 5 to 7 lobes of the adult trees.
+When it is young, the African Baobab does not resemble its adult counterparts, the stems are thin and inconspicuous, and its leaves are simple and not divided into the 5 to 7 lobes of the adult trees.